MedSecurance/Assurance/KB/README.md

 # Knowledge Base

-Models
+MODELS - Models of systems
-Assurance Case Patterns
-Workflows
-General facts and rules

-MODELS/1.0 and MODELS 2.0 are experimental examples
+	MODELS/1.0 and MODELS 2.0 are experimental examples PATTERNS - Assurance Case Patterns
+EVIDENCE - Definitions relating to evidence and agents WORKFLOWS - Workflows (future)

+General facts and rules - other files that may be created here